 For more frugal living tips, see our 2025 guide to free resources to save on everyday essentials.

-Tips for Maintaining Jewelry Sparkle
+DIY Jewelry Cleaning Tips for Maintaining Sparkle

-- Avoid Extreme Temps: Sudden temperature changes can harm gemstones.
+- Avoid extreme temps: Sudden temperature changes can harm gemstones.

-Homemade vs. Store-Bought Jewelry Cleaners
+Homemade Cleaning Solution for Jewelry vs. Store-Bought Cleaners

 Here’s how the DIY method stacks up against commercial options: